RichardKnop/coreos-cluster/README.md

 Main reason why we need Ansible is to secure secret information (such as database password) by `ansible-vault`.

 ## Requirements For AWS Provisioning

-### Hosted DNS Zone

-You will need to create a hosted DNS zone on AWS manually and store its ID in `variables.tf`.

 ### Environment Variables